exastro-suite/exastro-it-automation-docs-dev/src/en/2.5/learn/ansible_legacy/Legacy_answer1.rst

 Register operation steps
 ==============

-| We will now configure a Movement so it executes the Ansible Playbook so the Group(s) are created/deleted and then the users are created/deleted.
+| We will now configure a Movement so when the Ansible Playbook is executed, the Group(s) are created/deleted and then the users are created/deleted.
-| Up until now, we have only linked 1 Ansible Playbook per movement, but in this one, we will manage both groups and users with 1 Movement.
+| Up until now, we have only linked 1 Ansible Playbook per movement.
+But in this one, we will manage both groups and users with 1 Movement.

 .. note::
-   | We can achieve the same result by creating 1 Movement for bboth managing groups and managing users.
+   | We can achieve the same result by creating 1 Movement for both managing groups and managing users.

 Register Movement
 -------------